 Musical Instruments of Khemta Dance

-were used to accompany this age old dance form.
+Various musical instruments were used to accompany this age old dance form.
 The orchestra included a set of tablas, and two sarangis.
 Later another instrument was added which was the harmonium.

 Costumes of Khemta Dance